firebase/geofire-objc/README.md

 GeoFire is designed as a lightweight add-on to Firebase.
-However, to keep things simple, GeoFire stores data in its own format and its own location within your Firebase.
+However, to keep things simple, GeoFire stores data in its own format and its own location within your Firebase database.
 This allows your existing data format and security rules to remain unchanged and for you to add GeoFire as an easy solution for geo queries without modifying your existing data.